ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/ignore-entity-changes.dotnet.markdown

 # Session : How to Ignore Entity Changes

 In order to mark an entity as one that should be ignored for change tracking purposes, use the `IgnoreChangesFor` method from `Advanced` session operations.
+Unlike the `Evict` method, performing another `Load` of that entity won't create a call to the server.
 The entity will still take part in the session, but will be ignored for `SaveChanges`.

 ## Syntax